Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

 A media device is represented by a struct media_device instance, defined in ``include/media/media-device.h``.
-Allocation of the structure is handled by the media device driver, usually by embedding the :c:type:`media_device` instance in a larger driver-specific structure.
+Allocation of the woke structure is handled by the woke media device driver, usually by embedding the woke :c:type:`media_device` instance in a larger driver-specific structure.

 Drivers initialise media device instances by calling :c:func:`media_device_init()`.
-After initialising a media device instance, it is registered by calling :c:func:`__media_device_register()` via the macro ``media_device_register()`` and unregistered by calling :c:func:`media_device_unregister()`.
+After initialising a media device instance, it is registered by calling :c:func:`__media_device_register()` via the woke macro ``media_device_register()`` and unregistered by calling :c:func:`media_device_unregister()`.
 An initialised media device must be eventually cleaned up by calling :c:func:`media_device_cleanup()`.